Collect the inspection information

-- All power strips should be plugged directly into outlets and not “daisy-chained” (plugged in a series).
+- All power strips should be plugged directly into outlets and not plugged in a series.

 - Electrical panel doors must be closed.
 If open, DO NOT APPROACH.
-Immediately notify appropriate party (AOC/ landlord / facility maintenance staff).
+Immediately notify the appropriate party (AOC/landlord/facility maintenance.

 - There should be a 36" clearance in front of all electrical panels.

-- Plug appliances directly into grounded outlets, appropriately sized for power supply.
+- Plug appliances directly into grounded outlets appropriately sized for the power supply.

-- Office annunciators must be working properly, kept charged, and reset after each emergency.
+- Ensure office annunciators are working properly, kept charged, and reset after each emergency

-- Emergency Action Plans must be in place, and all employees must be trained on the plan.
+- Ensure the emergency action plan is in place, and all employees are trained on the plan

-- Employees must know where to go when required to evacuate the building or "shelter in place".
+- Ensure all employees know where to go when required to evacuate the building or "shelter in place"

-- Emergency duties should be assigned to employees according to the office’s Emergency Action Plan.
+- Assign emergency duties to employees according to the office’s emergency action plan

-- Aisles, stairs, and hallways must be kept clear of obstructions that could block exits.
+- Clear aisles, stairs, and hallways of obstructions that could block exits

-- Exit signs must be working and visible in all conditions and locations.
+- Ensure exit signs are working and visible in all conditions and locations

 - Exit routes must be adequate, i.e., 18” for a single person and 28” or more for multiple persons.

-- Lighting should be adequate to allow employees to see their work without eye strain.
+- Ensure there is adequate lighting, and employees are able to see their work without eye strain

-- Floors should be clean, dry and free from tripping hazards.
+- Ensure floors are clean, dry and free from tripping hazards

 - Position monitor to avoid screen glare and avoid window and bright lights

-- Ensure that chair has good lumbar support and is as close to the work as possible.
+- Ensure that each chair has strong lumbar support

-- Position equipment to support weight of arms while typing or working at desk.
+- Position equipment to support the weight of arms while typing or working at desk

-- Make sure that items are stored no closer than 18” under sprinkler heads.
+- Ensure that items are stored no closer than 18” under sprinkler heads

-- Inspect fire extinguishers to ensure that they are fully charged, have monthly and annual tags affixed, and are not damaged.
+- Inspect fire extinguishers to ensure they are fully charged, have monthly and annual tags affixed, and are not damaged

 - All ceiling tiles should be in place and intact.